3 Ways to Motivate Employees and Make them Stay! Pick your Style

 ‘People often say that motivation doesn’t last.
 Well, neither does bathing.
 That’s why we recommend it daily.’ – Zig Ziglar, American author

-On that note, let us delve into the various theories of motivation at the workplace.
+On that note, let us delve into the various employee motivational theories at the workplace.

 The Theories X, Y and Z, describe very different attitudes towards motivation at the workplace.
 Managers tend to follow one of these approaches in their everyday struggle to motivate their teams.